rwyatt19/veda-config-ghg/e2e/README.md

    │
    │─── README.md
-   │─── playwright.config.ts - imports our global setup, defines preferred browsers, & number of retries │─── testFixture.ts - contains all project specific test data such as expected logos and catalogs │─── uiDataTypes.d.ts - contains typings for items in the testFixture.ts file └─── /pages
+   │─── playwright.config.ts - imports our global setup, defines preferred browsers, & number of retries │─── testData.json - contains all project specific test data such as expected logos and catalogs └─── /pages
    │      └─── basePage.ts - imports all seeded data and PageObjects into our `test` object.
    │      │